b-hemanth/my_page/content/about.md

 I am a *student*, *prospective economist*, *retiring* [*debater*](https://www.edexlive.com/news/2018/aug/02/meet-indias-youngest-debate-guns-who-matched-wits-with-the-best-in-the-world-3562.html), and *impatient optimist*.
 Currently, I am the Research Assistant to the Chief Economic Advisor (CEA) to the Government of India and a Trainee Analyst at the Reserve Bank of India.

 I am interested in issues of development, public finance, behavioral science, and India.
-My work so far has focused on economic research, evidence-based public policy---consulting, implementation, and evaluation, building reliable administrative data, and monetary policy.
+My work so far has focused on economic research, evidence-based public policy (consulting, implementation, and evaluation), building reliable administrative data, and monetary policy.

 <style type="text/css">
 figure {